mnellemann/syslogd/doc/aix-errlogger.md

 ### Forward errlogger to the local syslog

-We configure the errloger to forward messages to the local syslog service.
+We configure the AIX [error logger](https://www.ibm.com/docs/en/aix/7.3?topic=concepts-error-logging-overview) to forward messages to the local syslog service.

 Create an odm errnotify logging template file: